noynaert/csc274handouts/Unit_01_Connecting_And_Getting_Started/Unit_01_05_Overview.md

 * Parsimonious output.
   * Don't waste paper and cause scrolling by printing anything that is not immediately useful.
   * Make provisions to get additional information on-demand (with parsimonious typing, of course)
 * Very few special characters on the keyboard.
-Also, no arrows or movement commands.
+Also, there were no arrows or movement commands on the keyboard.
 * 80 column width
   * 80 columns was inherited from an older technology known as [punched cards](https://upload.wikimedia.org/wikipedia/commons/f/f3/Punched_card.jpg) had 80 columns.
 We typed them on [card punch machines](https://www.youtube.com/watch?v=YnnGbcM-H8c)  (I spent many hours at an IBM Model 29 keypunch when I was a student.
 Being able to use a keypunch machine got me my first computer job).